 I am originally from a small Army city in Clarksville, Tennessee.
 Clarksville is not as large as the greater Detroit area.
 Living in a large city like Detroit is a new experience for me, but it is an experience I greatly welcome.

 And in case you’re wondering, no, I don’t have a twangy, Southern accent or say “y’all” all of the time. 🙂 In fact, I say “you guys”.
-I get that from my mom because she’s from Philly (although she says “yous guys”.)
+I think I get that from my mom because she’s from Philly (although she says “yous guys”.)

-But I will say this, after two years of living in Michigan, I’m still trying to wrap my mind around saying “pop” instead of “soda”. 🙂
+But I will say this, after two years of living in Michigan, I’m still trying to wrap my mind around saying “pop” instead of “soda”. 🙂 *Actually, Southerners refer to pop as a “coke” and not a soda.

 And, oh yeah!
 That Michigan Left thing confused the heck outta me for the longest!
 I get it now.
 I’m used to it.
 But when we first moved here, I was like, “What the heck is a ‘Michigan Left’ and why are we making these U-turns just to get to the other side?”